-Scalping stocks is the bread and butter of high volatility day traders.
+Scalping stocks is the bread and butter of high-volatility day traders.
 If you’re wondering how to scalp for profits as a day trader, just head to the playground.
 Have you ever watched kids on a teeter-totter?
-Watch our video on how to scalp stocks.

 Can You Make Money Scalping Stocks?

+Traders can make money scalping stocks by applying proper risk management and using a high-execution broker.
 Scalping is just one of a few intraday trading strategies available to day traders.
-Scalping stocks means trying to make many small profits on small price changes throughout the day.
+Scalping stocks means making many small profits on small daily price changes.

 Specifically, scalpers look to take advantage of changes in a security’s bid-ask spread and have to move fast when they make many small trades.

 A scalper has to work quickly to make many small trades.
 She may buy at $15.25, sell at $15.50, and buy again at $15.30.
-She follows this rinse and repeat process multiple times during the day.
+She follows this rinse and repeats the process multiple times during the day.

-Typically, intraday scalping stocks uses one and five minute charts for high-speed trading.
+Typically, intraday scalping stocks use one and five-minute charts for high-speed trading.
 Especially on slow days, many intraday traders rely heavily on scalping.

-Broken down, a bid-ask spread is a difference in price between what the sellers willing to sell the stock for (bid) and what the buyers willing to pay for it (ask).
+Broken down, a bid-ask spread is a difference in price between what the sellers are willing to sell the stock for (bid) and what the buyers are willing to pay for it (ask).